Nun [now Abbess] Seraphima (Dimitrova) [1]

 19. Ibid.

-20. Acts of the Congress of the Heads and Representatives
+20. Acts of the Conference of the Heads and

-understanding of the Church as an earthly organization and administrative
+incorrect understanding of the Church as an earthly organization and

-structure, whose unity and canonicity are in no way bound up with fidelity to
+administrative structure, whose unity and canonicity are in no way bound up

-the truths of the Orthodox faith.
-This conception has become a foundational
+with fidelity to the truths of the Orthodox faith.
+This conception has become a

-Bulgarian edition, the translation of the cited letter is in places incorrect.
+In the Bulgarian edition, the translation of the cited letter is in places

 25. Ibid., p.
 138.

-the church-calendar question, submitted at the Pan-Orthodox Congress in Moscow
+Seraphim on the church-calendar question, submitted at the Pan-Orthodox

-Heresy by Protopresbyter Sergius Bulgakov before the Council of Bishops of the
+Sophia Heresy by Protopresbyter Sergius Bulgakov before the Council of Bishops

-the International Missionary Council and of the International Alliance of the
+Chairman of the International Missionary Council and of the International

-YMCA, and recipient of the 1946 Nobel Peace Prize together with Emily Balch.
+Alliance of the YMCA, and recipient of the 1946 Nobel Peace Prize together with

 Bulgarian source: https://bulgarian-orthodox-church.org/rr/lode/MSeraphima/KZSS.html